 - Use a separate, clean entity for your cannabis business.
 Do not use an entity from the past, especially one with past partners.
 You do not want mistakes from the past to come back to haunt you in the future.

 - Ownership Structure.
-You, as the owner or an investor, will need to determine how you want to maintain your relationship with the operating cannabis company.
+As the owner or an investor, you will need to determine how you want to maintain your relationship with the operating cannabis company.
 Is that going to be you, as an individual or another separate legal entity, holding the safe asset or investment in the operating company?
 How does it impact your licensing requirements when the owner is not an individual?
 If you bring an investor on later, membership in an LLC or stock ownership in a corporation will need to be updated.
 Will you create a taxable event upon capitalization for the non-investor partner?
 This is where a CPA firm is required.

 - Protect your Trade Secrets.
 Get a non-disclosure/non-compete/non-circumvention agreement (NNN Agreement) in place before you reveal too much to a potential investor.